A comprehensive approach to identity theft prevention for a reasonable price

 We’ll get into all of that in just a bit, but suffice it to say this 360-degree, comprehensive posture helps Aura protect their customers from a diverse range of modern threats.
 To give you a better idea of what we’re talking about, let’s take a look at some of Aura’s best features.

-If that short list has you interested, definitely head over to our Aura review to get a more complete view of what they offer and how they function on the day to day.
+If that short list has you interested, definitely head over to our Aura review.
+It will cover the setup process, various features, and pros and cons.
 If you first want to get an idea of how much all this is going to cost, though, keep reading.

 The final cost will depend on which payment plan you choose: monthly or annual.
 The monthly plans cost more, but they’re more flexible since you pay as you go.
 On the other hand, the annual plans are relatively cheaper, but you’ll have to pay for a whole year upfront.
 Here’s how it all breaks down:

 |Individual||$15 per month||$144 ($12 per month)|

 |Couple||$29 per month||$264 ($22 per month)|